xxfoundation/elixxir-docs/end_to_end.md

 		}
 	}

-As for the keyID, it's essentially a key integer which clients keep track of and increment when it's used.
-We calculate the key by hashing the first half of the baseKey with the keyID and the salts:
+As for the key ID, it's essentially a unique integer for each key in a given session.
+We calculate the key by hashing the first half of the baseKey with the keyID and the relationship fingerprint:

     data := basekey
 	data = data[:len(data)/2]
-	key := H(data | keyID | salts...)
+	key := H(data | key_id | relationship_fingerprint...)

+The message Encrypt and Decrypt functions compute the symmetric key as described above.
+The Encrypt function also sets the cMix message fingerprint and payload MAC.
+Whereas the Decrypt function verifies the payload ciphertext MAC before decrypting.

 ### Message Tagging and Identification

+Each cMix message is tagged with a message fingerprint which is used to avoid any trial decryption.
+The recipient client will be able to look up a key based on it's mapped association with a given message fingerprint.

+Per message fingerprints are derived from three inputs:

+1. session basekey
+2. key ID
-fingerprint generation
+3. relationship fingerprint

-fingerprints in the cMix payload explains about a map of fingerprints to keys
+The second half of the basekey is hashed along with the key ID and the relationship fingerprint to derive the per message fingerprint:

+	data := basekey
+	data = data[len(data)/2:]
+	message_fingerprint := H(data | key_id | relationship_fingerprint...)

-### Design Privacy Considerations
+### Privacy Design Considerations

 1. Don't leak identities to non-recipients.
 Using deterministic message fingerprints to tag messages and avoid trial decryption.